diethardsteiner/diethardsteiner.github.io/_posts/2017-04-09-CDE-and-MDX-Drilldownmember.md

 published: false
 ---

-I must admit I am lacking the time these days to always write in-depth, example based blog posts.
-There are quite a lot of ideas that pop up over time, quite some of which get discarded as I never get around writing them down.
-I think it is probably time to change the concept a bit and not always provide the full solution but in some instances just explain the main concepts briefly: Here we go, this is the first article of this series.

 ## CDE Table Component Setup and MDX Drilldownmember

 We are discussing how to create a **Pentaho CDE** dashboard here, so I expect you are familiar with the concepts of CDE.
 I also expect that you have a good understanding of **MDX**.